dotnet/AspNetCore.Docs/aspnetcore/tutorials/grpc/grpc-client.md

 By [John Luo](https://github.com/juntaoluo)

-This tutorial teaches how to create a .NET Core gRPC client that can communicate with gRPC services.
+This tutorial shows how to create a .NET Core [gRPC](https://grpc.io/docs/guides/) client that can communicate with gRPC services.

 At the end, you'll have a gRPC client that communicates with the gRPC Greeter service.